 Ravichandran Panchanathan Research Health Scientist -Feb2007-till date Cincinnati VA Medical Center, Cincinnati, OH Senior Scientist- 2016 –Dept of Radiation Oncology University of Cincinnati Scientist- 2008 -2015.
 Dept of Environmental Health University of Cincinnati.
 Research Associate -2007 to -2008 November, Dept of Environmental Health University of Cincinnati.
 Research Scientist 2006-Jan-2007 Hines VA Medical Center, Chicago,IL.
 Research Associate -2006 to feb-2007 Jan, Dept of Radition Oncology, Loyola University, Chicago, IL.
 Postdoctoral Associate -2004 to feb-2006, Depart of Pathology, Emory University, Atlanta GA.
 Postdoctoral Fellow- Jan-2004 to june-2004, Dept of Anatomy, Chang Gung University Taiwan.
 Postdoctoral Fellow- June-1999 to 2004, Division of Biotechnology and Pharmaceutical Research, National Health Research Institutes, Taiwan.
 Research Associate -from 1998 March to May -1999.Department of Biochemistry and Molecular Biology, University of Madras

-American University of Beirut Medical Center
+American University of Beirut Medical Center Lebanon View Profile

 Alexander Osman is currently Medical Physicist Resident at Department of Radiation Oncology at American University of Beirut Medical Center (AUBMC), Lebanon.
 Prior to this he was doing research at King Fahd University of Petroleum and Minerals (KFUPM) in Saudi Arabia, where he earned his MS degree in Medical Physics (2015).
 He had a BSc degree in Medical Physics from Al-Neelain University in Sudan (2008).
 He attended and participated in several regional and global conferences.
 His research works in Medical Physics - Radiation Therapy Physics are now under progress for publication in peer review journals.
 He is also a member of the American Association of Physicist in Medicine (AAPM) the Institute of Electrical and Electronics Engineering (IEEE) society (2015 to present).